Sharanya-Gowda/My_Resume/README.md

 ## Hobbies

+## Performing Arts:
-##Performing Arts:## Passionate about acting and theater.
+Passionate about acting and theater.
+## Travel:
-Travel: Love discovering new places.
+Love discovering new places.
+## Yoga:
-Yoga: Embrace mindfulness and wellness practices.
+Embrace mindfulness and wellness practices.
+##Dance:
-Dance: Trained in Bharatanatyam.
+Trained in Bharatanatyam.
-This format applies bold styling to all headings, improving visibility in a GitHub README file.